karthik-d/room-slot-booking/README.md

 Django based web-application to book time/room slots for events.
 Three user interface types:
-- Owner: To create and manage rooms/slots
+- Owner: To create and manage rooms/slots.
-- Manager: To manage rooms/slots and bookings
+- Manager: To manage rooms/slots and bookings.
-- Customer: To make room/slot bookings
+- Customer: To make room/slot bookings.

 ## Procedure to Execute